ocschwar/tokio-modbus/README.md

        to keep PDUs within the 255 byte limit.
 Server side enforcement needs to happen,

-    2. Modularize the parsing to make this work for RS-485
+    2. Modularize the parsing to make this work for RS-485 [DONE]

        Change the parse function so that it can forego interpreting the MBAP.
 And add code to intepret and calculate the checksum.